 The church office will be open 12-4 p.m. on Monday-Thursday.
 We will begin to explore offering outdoor worship opportunities on the church grounds as well as continue online opportunities for Small Groups, Anti-Racism Book Club, and Servant Leadership School and Wednesday Bible Study.
-Later in the Fall we will begin Confirmation/Reception preparation and mentoring.

-The Revs Greg and Peggy will continue making home visits to outdoor areas (front porch/back yard) for worship and pastoral care.
+The Revs.
+Greg and Peggy will continue making home visits to outdoor areas (front porch/back yard) for worship and pastoral care.
 Visits to nursing homes and hospitals are still restricted by those institutions.

 Please note our ability to gather is dependent on the COVID-19 case rate in Faulkner County.
 If the recent declines reverse, we’ll move back to only online worship.

-Instructions for Receiving Communion in the Nave during COVID-19 Phase 2
+Instructions for Receiving Communion in the Nave

 For the foreseeable future, the procedure for worship services with Eucharist in the courtyard is as follows:

-Each chair or seating area will have a number hanging from it as you enter the courtyard.
+Each chair or seating area will have a number hanging from it as you enter the Nave.
 An usher will direct you to and/or point out your seating.
 If you are a couple or family sitting together you will be seated in one of the seating areas together.

 What safety measures will the Priests and worship leaders be taking during services?